Code-Institute-Submissions/MS1-Catsitting/README.md

      - [Responsive viewer](https://www.producthunt.com/posts/responsive-viewer): This add-on was used to test website responsiveness across different devices.
      - [Google lighthouse](https://developers.google.com/web/tools/lighthouse): Google lighthouse was used to assess performance of the site
      - [Wave Accessibility](https://wave.webaim.org/): This tool was used to evaludate accessibility of the webiste.
+     - [W3C HTML Validator](https://validator.w3.org/): This tool was used to check there's no error in the HTML code.
+     - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): This tool was used to check there's no error in the CSS code.

 # **Testing**